bparanj/crystal/electronics/experiments/queue/pulldown-circuit.md

    - Remove the 10kΩ resistor
    - Notice how the LED might flicker or show unpredictable behavior due to floating input

-This simple setup directly shows how a pull-down resistor maintains a defined state in a circuit.
-Would you like a diagram of this setup?
+This simple setup shows how a pull-down resistor maintains a defined state in a circuit.